AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > Please note that all style properties will be ignored if `:remove()` pseudo-class or `remove` pseudo-property is used.

-### Cosmetic rules priority
+### Cosmetic rules priority{#cosmetic-rules-priority}

 The way **element hiding** and **CSS rules** are applied is platform-specific.

 **In AdGuard for Windows, Mac, and Android**, we use a stylesheet injected into the page.
 The priority of cosmetic rules is the same as any other websites' CSS stylesheet.
-But there is a limitation: [element hiding](анкор к elemhide-syntax) and [CSS rules](анкор к cosmetic-css-rules) cannot override inline styles.
+But there is a limitation: [element hiding](#elemhide-syntax) and [CSS rules](#cosmetic-css-rules) cannot override inline styles.
 In such cases, it's recommended to use extended selectors or HTML filtering.

 **In AdGuard Browser extension**, the so called "user stylesheets" are used.
 They have higher priority than even the inline styles.

 **Extended CSS selectors** use Javascript to work and basically add an inline style themselves, therefore they can override any style.

-## HTML filtering rules
+## HTML filtering rules{#html-filtering-rules}

 In most cases, the basis and cosmetic rules are enough to filter ads.
 But sometimes it is necessary to change the HTML-code of the page itself before it is loaded.
 This is when you need filtering rules for HTML content.
 They allow to indicate the HTML elements to be cut out before the browser loads the page.